 Frequently Asked Questions

 These answers cover significant points but should not be considered a substitute for one-on-one academic advising.
-Any Emory student contemplating a physics or physics/astronomy major should schedule an appointment with the director of undergraduate studies, Dr. Jed Brody, as early in his or her academic career as possible.
+Any Emory student contemplating a physics or physics/astronomy major should schedule an appointment with the director of undergraduate studies, Dr. Tom Bing, as early in his or her academic career as possible.

 - For a physics major, what are the main differences between the BS and the BA?

 - For physics/astronomy majors, what are the main differences between the BS and the BA degrees?

 - Are there any physics courses that do not count toward the BS or BA degrees in physics?

 The BS in Physics is a concentrated, mathematics-rich program for students planning on graduate education in physics or engineering.
 Therefore, BS students have more mathematics and physics requirements, continue to learn and apply higher-level mathematics throughout their program, and are required and encouraged to do more research than BA students.
 While covering the core physics curriculum, the BA in Physics requires fewer mathematics courses, fewer physics courses, and offers more choice in physics electives.
 It is well-suited for students planning to enter medicine, dentistry, law, business, science writing, and teaching.